elixir-lang/elixir-lang.github.com/_posts/2013-08-08-elixir-design-goals.markdown

 end
 ```

 Given my previous background in Ruby, it is natural that some of the constructs added were borrowed from Ruby.
-However, those additions were a by-product, never a language goal.
+However, those additions were a by-product, and not a language goal.

 Many language constructs are also inspired by their Erlang counter-parts, like some of the control-flow macros, operators and containers.
 Notice how some Elixir code: